-Monday this saw the signing of final agreements for the financing of the Lake Turkana Wind Power – LTWP project.
+Monday saw the signing of final agreements for the financing of the Lake Turkana Wind Power – LTWP project.

 This was the completion of a long, 9-year process that began with a fishing trip on Lake Turkana, that yielded no fish, but a lot of wind on the boat trip.
 The LTWP which will generate 300 MW, using 365 turbines in Laisamis (Marsabit) was registered in 2006.
 Aldwych International was brought on as an investment and development partner in 2009.